bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:40:59

-Right, Might be useful here also to distinguish a simple multi, a collaborative transaction with say your friends where you, two of your friends are combining their, well, I guess it's three things.
+Might be useful here also to distinguish a simple multi, a collaborative transaction with say your friends where you, two of your friends are combining their, well, I guess it's three things.
 One, you could have a multi-sig.
 With a multi-sig, you are spending one coin, but the key is spread between three people.
 So none of these people would have the private key for it.